 Carnival Celebrations in the Netherlands

-One of the most hotly anticipated times of the year for certain people living in the Netherlands is Carnival.
+One of the most hotly anticipated times of the year for certain people living in the Netherlands is Carnival - and 2020 is no different.
 You won't find this celebration in every Dutch city or town - it's a regional speciality, mostly celebrated in the regions of North Brabant and Limburg, as well as a few other places dotted around other provinces.

 What is Carnival?